davidthuman/service-spoof/docs/ai-assisted-coding.md

 I have previously developed with GitHub's CoPilot (for a very short time), but I did not really dive in deep or really let the AI free.
 I also was not in the position, as a junior developers, to stunt my learning by allowing an AI to do a percentage of my coding.

-Add contributions made my Claude Code will have the commit author with the same name (using the `--author "Claude Code<code@claude.ai>"` option on the `git commit` command).
+Add contributions made by Claude Code will have the commit author as Claude (using the `--author "Claude <noreply@anthropic.com>"` option on the `git commit` command).

 ## How I Will Act